healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

   - now, exit the application (click the button in the top right hand corner) and restart the application
   - select the new region and perform the analysis and generate resources steps
   - select the `example_ES_Las_Palmas_2023` study region and navigate to the `Compare` tab
-  - select the `ES_Las_Palmas_2023_test_not_urbanx` region from the comparison drop down menu and click `Compare study regions` to generate a comparison CSV in the example study region's output folder (`process\data\_study_region_outputs\example_ES_Las_Palmas_2023`) and display a table with sideby side comparison of the overall region statistics and indicator estimates in the app window:
+  - select the `ES_Las_Palmas_2023_test_not_urbanx` region from the comparison drop down menu and click `Compare study regions` to generate a comparison CSV in the example study region's output folder (`process\data\_study_region_outputs\example_ES_Las_Palmas_2023`) and display a table with side-by-side comparison of the overall region statistics and indicator estimates in the app window:

 ![image](https://github.com/global-healthy-liveable-cities/global-indicators/assets/12984626/c95e1ab4-3d89-49a6-86cb-61718f83dde5)
-*Figure 5.
+*Figure 11.
 A summary of core indicators can be generated; values are rounded for display purposes, but the comparison analysis also generates a dated CSV file located in the output folder of the selected reference region with un-rounded values.*

-This technique can be used summarise the overall impacts of a range of choices and assumption relating to the choice of data and parameters to be used in analysis.
-Users encouraged to also examine the generated spatial indicator layers using a Desktop GIS software like QGIS to evaluate the appropriateness of data inputs and the results that arise from their configuration of these.
+This technique can be used to summarise the overall impacts of a range of choices and assumptions relating to the choice of data and parameters to be used in analysis.
+Users are encouraged to also examine the generated spatial indicator layers using a Desktop GIS software like QGIS to evaluate the appropriateness of data inputs and the results arising from how study regions have been configured.

 *Analogously, the same technique could be applied to compare the change in results when using data that has been modified to represent some kind of scenario or intervention and evaluate its impact on relevant urban indicators.*